Banff National Park, Canada

 Wildlife Watching

-The park is also known for its diverse wildlife, including grizzly bears, black bears, elk, mountain goats, bighorn sheep, and wolves.
-Visitors can often spot these animals, especially during the early morning or late evening.
-It’s important to keep a safe distance from wildlife and follow park guidelines to minimize human-wildlife conflict.
+It is also famous for being home to many different kinds of wildlife, such as grizzly bears, black bears, elk, mountains goats, bighorn sheep, and wolves.
+Guests can quite often see these animals, especially early in the morning or late in the evening.
+To completely enjoy your wildlife spotting, however, it is necessary to stay safe and respect the animals and follow park guidelines to minimize human-wildlife conflict.

 Cultural and Historical Significance